hoangduytran/blender-manual/manual/modeling/meshes/uv/editing.rst

 Margin Method
    The method to use when calculating the empty space between islands.

    :Scaled: Use scale of existing UVs to multiply margin.
-(The default from Blender 3.3 and later.)
    :Add: Simple method, just add the margin.
-(This is the default margin scale from Blender 2.8 and earlier.)
    :Fraction: Precisely specify the fraction of the UV unit square for margin.
 (Slower than other two methods.)
 Margin
    The scale for the empty space between islands.